tayabatariq/tayabatariq/README.md

     <h3>I am Tayaba Tariq, a passionate and skilled front-end developer specializing in creating visually stunning, responsive, and user-friendly websites.</h3>
     <p>
         With hands-on experience in modern web technologies like HTML, CSS, JavaScript, GSAP, Boostrap ,Tailwind CSS.
 I thrive on turning creative ideas into reality.
-        As a BSCS student at Virtual University, I am committed to lifelong learning, currently mastering React with plans to advance into Redux.
+        As a BSCS student at Virtual University, I am committed to lifelong learning, currently mastering React with plans to advance into Redux. and future in Full-stack developer.
         My work reflects my dedication to innovation, quality, and collaboration.
     </p>
     <p>